-In December 2012, the Long Term Care Group, Inc. conducted customized Cost of Care research on behalf of Northwestern Long Term Care Insurance Company of nearly 2,000 home health care providers, assisted living facilities and nursing homes in specific regions of the United States.
+In 2014, the Long Term Care Group, Inc. conducted customized Cost of Care research on behalf of Northwestern Long Term Care Insurance Company.
+Cost of care information was obtained from a representative sample of 8,500 nursing homes, 12,500 assisted living facilities and 13,000 home care providers across the U.S.

 This research is important in the understanding of accessibility and affordability of different types of care services by geographic location.
 The findings help consumers make informed decisions about their long-term care options and costs, which may allow them to stay in their homes or within their local communities in the event of functional limitation or cognitive impairment.

 Visit the Cost of Care Calculator to learn more about costs in your area.